wyrde/ComfyResources/README.md

 ```

 * The file name is also a short name for the project.
 In most caes, "Comfy" or "ComfyUI" can be left off since, logically, that's what all the files in this repo are for.
+* project name can be more verbose.
+It's helpful if it includes the author's name (github or civit handle, etc)
 * The blank lines are important for formatting
 * The `*` are for generating a list
 * websites are places the nodes/files can be downloaded